autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/features/driving.md

 ## Description

 This API manages whether the vehicle is driving or can start driving.
-The user can use these APIs to check if the vehicle is ready to drive and instruct it to depart.
+The user can use this API to check if the vehicle is ready to drive and instruct it to depart.

 ## States